publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII/ptI/m__us_usc_t22_s2370.md

     1994—Subsec. (f)(1).
 [Pub.
 L. 103–306][/us/pl/103/306], which directed the amendment of par.
 (1) by striking out from the list of countries “Mongolian People’s Republic.”, was executed by striking out “Mongolian People’s Republic,” to reflect the probable intent of Congress.

     1993—Subsec. (h).
 [Pub.
-L. 103–199][/us/pl/103/199] substituted “any country that is a Communist country for purposes of subsection (f) of this section” for “the Communist-bloc countries”.
+L. 103–199][/us/pl/103/199] substituted “any country that is a Communist country for purposes of subsection (f)” for “the Communist-bloc countries”.

     1992—Subsec. (f)(1).
 [Pub.
 L. 102–511][/us/pl/102/511], which directed the amendment of par.
 (1) by striking out from the list of countries “Czechoslovak Socialist Republic.”, “Estonia.”, “German Democratic Republic.”, “Hungarian People’s Republic.”, “Latvia.”, “Lithuania.”, “People’s Republic of Albania.”, “People’s Republic of Bulgaria.”, “Polish People’s Republic.”, “Socialist Federal Republic of Yugoslavia.”, “Socialist Republic of Romania.”, and “Union of Soviet Socialist Republics (including its captive constituent republics).”, was executed by striking out those countries and the comma which followed each country in the original and not a period as shown in the directory language.